 CarleCenter for Rural Health and Farm Safety knows farmers are tough and self-reliant but talking about emotions or pressures can be challenging.
 If you or someone you know is in crisis, call the National Suicide Hotline at 1-800-273-TALK / (800) 273-8255 or dial 911.
 Farmers extend a great deal of energy caring for their land, livestock, machinery and family.
 As good as agricultural producers are in caring for others, they are not always as careful in taking care of themselves.
 Mental health is just as vital as physical safety in the farming profession.
 Talk.
 Ask.
 Listen.

 Calling upon the farming community – friends, neighbors or clergy makes a difference in managing stressful situations and crisis.
 Resources are available.
 Contacts the National Suicide Hotline at (800) 273-TALK or dial 911.
-Visit AgriSafe Network for additional information and mental health resources.
+Visit AgriSafe Network for information on acess to mental health resources.

 Another resource is The Iowa Concern hotline.
 This line is open to ANYONE (not just Iowans) and offers help with financial, legal, stress, and crisis problems.
 They are well versed in agriculture and rural issues.
 Call (800) 447-1985 for assistance.